wyona/yanel/README.txt

     Quick Start
     -----------

-    1) Build Yanel by running (whereas build will be without SSL, but please use configure further down to setup Yanel with SSL)
+    1) Build Yanel by running

         UNIX: ./build.sh quick-start
         Windows: build.bat quick-start

+       whereas by default the build will be without SSL.
+Please use the script 'configure' described further down to setup Yanel with SSL.

     2) Start Yanel by running